TheLordDave/javascript-coding-challenge/README.txt

 ## Contact

-For any questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For any questions or feedback, please contact [Dave Buckley](mailto:davebuckley@outlook.com).
 ```

 ### Key Points in Formatting: